Get access to alert policies

 Actively monitoring each metric where an alert policy is defined, alerts can fire as soon as five minutes after a version change.

-Split will continue to monitor and alert your team of a metric degradation for up to 30 minutes after a version change.
+Split will continue to monitor and alert your team of a metric degradation for up to 24 hours after a version change.
+You can change the monitor window under the Monitor and experiment settings.

 If an alert is fired the following information will be provided: